knpuniversity/contributing/knpu/bug-reproducer.md

 git commit
 ```

-with a message.
+and a message.
 Next, go to GitHub, click "New", type a name and click "Create Repository".
 Copy the two lines near the bottom for an existing repository.
 Then, find your
 terminal and... paste!

 That's it!
 Refresh the page on GitHub: here is our simple reproducer app.
 Copy
 its URL.
-Then, go back to the issue.
+Then, head back to the issue.
 Let's mention our reproducer app first and
 how to trigger the error on it.

 Then, to make life *even* easier, summarize what we did to get the error.
 As
-extra credit, I'll even link *right* to the line that triggers the error.
+extra credit, I'll even link *right* to the line that triggers it.

 And... that's it!
-I don't have *any* possible solution - this error is way above
+I don't have *any* possible solution: this error is way above
 my pay grade.
+And, that's ok.
 Finish the message and... submit!

 We're done! *This* is a bug report worth being proud of.